jordy-silva/ci-asana-service-desk-msp/README.md

 ![Wireframe](assets/images/wire_main.png) ![Wireframe](assets/images/wire_preferences.png)

 ## Features
-The site is responsive and mobile first, even if due to the simplicity achieved on the User Interface there's little diffence between different screen sizes.
+The site is responsive and mobile first, even if due to the simplicity achieved on the User Interface there's little difference between different screen sizes.

 A collapsible side bar has been implemented for IT managers to set the preferences for the app to work.
 Those preferences are stored on the client browser using Web Storage.

-Preferences values are auto-saved on input, so is not required for the user to pro-actively save them once entered.
+Preferences values are auto-saved upon input, so it is not required for the user to pro-actively save them once entered.

 ### Features Left to Implement
 #### Preferences panel should only be accessible to IT managers.